oceanprotocol-archive/OEPs/12/README.md

 > a piece of data or thing, which can be used to form assessments
 > about its quality, reliability or trustworthiness. [source](https://www.w3.org/TR/prov-overview/#Abstract)

-Keen readers may wish to refer to a longer introduction [here](https://www.w3.org/TR/2013/NOTE-prov-primer-20130430/#intuitive-overview-of-prov).
-We will first explain the key concepts of Prov and their equivalents in Ocean.
+Readers may wish to refer to a longer introduction [here](https://www.w3.org/TR/2013/NOTE-prov-primer-20130430/#intuitive-overview-of-prov).

+### W3C Provenance overview

-Provenance can be modeled as a graph consisting of the following nodes, and connections between the nodes.
+Provenance can be modeled as a graph consisting nodes and connections between the nodes.
 The nodes in the graph are:

 ### Entities